djhmateer/djhmateer.github.io/_posts/2023-10-11-chatgpt4 images.md

 I got access after a few days, but found that I can't easily get it to create html from a sample image.

+## Use Cases

+- Photo of a meal and ask what this is
+- Photo of a crossword and say solve it
+- Wordserach and say solve it